 We Open-Sourced a Safer Evernote to OneNote Migration Tool

-We have released Evernote to OneNote, a free open-source tool for moving Evernote ENEX exports into Microsoft OneNote.
+We have released Evernote to OneNote, a free open-source Windows desktop app for moving Evernote ENEX exports into Microsoft OneNote.
+A command-line version is also available for users who prefer the terminal.

 This started as a test of our internal app-building harness: could it help take a real utility from idea to public release?
 The answer was useful but imperfect.
 The harness helped with product direction, UX review, and release checklists.
 The final integration still needed hands-on engineering, CI debugging, package publishing, and live smoke testing.